epolkovnikov/TinyTools/mft2csv/README.md

     * FileSize - file size in bytes
     * FileNameCreated - file creation timestamp
     * FileNameLastModified - file modification timestamp.
 FreeFileSync may leave it unset
-    * FullPath - path to the file on the drive, the drive letter is omitted Default file location is the current work directory of the script.
+    * FullPath - path to the file on the drive, the drive letter and the following / or \ are omitted Default file location is the current work directory of the script.
     Default file name is calculated as <drive label>_<drive size>_<current time stamp>_<free space>.csv